Overloading, heavy ice and an open hatch: Coast Guard details what sank the Seattle-based Destination

 •The captain set out in freezing spray with a fatigued crew that failed to remove a heavy buildup of ice on the hull and gear.

-•A hatch was believed to have been left open, a situation that would have allowed rapid flooding when disaster struck after the boat left the lee of an island and encountered rough seas.
+•A hatch was believed to have been left open, a situation that would have allowed rapid flooding when disaster struck after 6 a.m., after the boat left the lee of an island and encountered rough seas.

-“Within a manner of minutes, the vessel started to capsize and sink … the crew had very little time, if any, to react,” the report states.
+“Within a [matter] of minutes, the vessel started to capsize and sink … the crew had very little time, if any, to react,” the report states.
 “It would be a challenge for any crewmember or fisherman to conduct emergency broadcast radio calls, don a survival/immersion suit and deploy the liferaft in this short period of time.”

 Captain Jeff Hathaway, Kai Hamik, Charles Glen Jones, Larry O’Grady, Darrik Seibold and Raymond Vincler died in the worst Alaska crab-boat disaster in more than a decade.
 Their bodies have not been found.